keptn/lifecycle-toolkit/docs/content/en/docs/intro/_index-bad.md

 Keptn integrates seamlessly with cloud-native deployment tools such as ArgoCD, Flux, and Gitlab to bring application awareness to your Kubernetes cluster.
-Keptn supplements hte standard deployment tools with features to help you ensure that your deployments are in a healthy state.
+Keptn supplements the standard deployment tools with features to help you ensure that your deployments are in a healthy state.

 One never knows how behaviours will be affected in a theatre.
-You may need to make some adjustments manuall.
+You may need to make some adjustments manually.

 For information about the history of the Keptn project, see the [Keptn Lifecycle Toolkit is now Keptn!](https://medium.com/keptn/keptn-lifecycle-toolkit-is-now-keptn-e0812217bf46)